The population of Colorado has never had more options for higher education than now.

 - Criminal Justice and Law Enforcement Administration

-The publication “Innovation and Quality in Online Education” details several important statistics for anyone considering the school.
-For example, when asked about their return on investment (ROI), 94 percent of graduates believed their degree helped them in their career.
+When asked about their return on investment (ROI) at CSU-Global, 94 percent of graduates believed their degree helped them in their career.
 Income averages for graduates were also included.
 Bachelor’s degree holders earned on average $61,061 one year after graduation.
 That number swelled to $79,370 five years after graduating.
 For Master’s degree recipients, the one-year salary averaged $70,488, and at the five-year mark, salaries averaged $92,880.

 As a Jesuit university that began 140 years ago, Regis University now has locations in northwest Denver (main campus), Colorado Springs, Thornton, and the Denver Tech Center, as well as offering online programs.
-The Denver Post lists Regis as providing “More Bang for Your Buck,” and U.S. News added the university to its roster of “Best Regional Universities – West” in 2016.
+The Denver Post lists Regis as providing “More Bang for Your Buck.”
 Faculty for online classes at Regis includes professors, associate professors, affiliate faculty, and experts in their field with graduate to doctoral degrees.

 - Business, Economics and Management (11)